Wall Street rallies and gets near its all-time high

 NEW YORK — Stocks are climbing on Wall Street Monday and pulling near their records following last week's roller-coaster ride.

-The S&P 500 rose 1% and got back within 0.4% of its all-time high set earlier this month.
-The Dow Jones Industrial Average was up 440 points, or 1%, and the Nasdaq composite was 1.4% higher as of 1:01 p.m.
+The S&P 500 rose 1.2% and was just below its all-time high set earlier this month.
+The Dow Jones Industrial Average was up 507 points, or 1.1%, and the Nasdaq composite was 1.5% higher as of 1:38 p.m.
 Eastern time.

 Such materials have thrust into the global spotlight after China put curbs on the export of its own rare earths, a move that President Donald Trump earlier this month characterized as hostile.
 Trump's ensuing threat of higher tariffs on China triggered big swings for Wall Street, but the concerns eased a bit after Trump said such high tax rates are unsustainable.